hachama/pde/index.markdown

 layout: home
 ---

-### Introduction to image processing
+### Mathematical models for image processing

-This course provides an overview of image processing, emphasizing mathematical description and models used for various applications.
+This course provides an overview of some mathematical techniques, PDE's and optimization models, used for various applications in image processing.